Alex Bowman through the years

 Matt Sullivan | Getty Images

-Over the course of his Monster Energy NASCAR Cup Series career, Alex Bowman has worked his way from running for a smaller team to winning in the prestigious No. 88 for Hendrick Motorsports.
-See the journey Bowman has taken, a long and winding road that has added a stop in Victory Lane at Chicagoland Speedway.
+Over the course of his NASCAR Cup Series career, Alex Bowman has worked his way from running for a smaller team to winning in the prestigious No. 88 for Hendrick Motorsports.
+See the journey Bowman has taken, a long and winding road that has added a pair of visits to Victory Lane, including his first win in 2019 at Chicagoland Speedway.

 Justin Edmonds | Getty Images

 In 2011, Bowman became part of the original NASCAR Next class.
-Other current Monster Energy Series competitors who joined him in the same class include Daniel Suarez, Bubba Wallace and Matt DiBenedetto.
+Other current NASCAR Cup Series competitors who joined him in the same class include Daniel Suarez, Bubba Wallace and Matt DiBenedetto.

 Tyler Barrick | Getty Images

-A four-win ARCA Racing Series season in 2012 paved the way for his first career NASCAR Xfinity Series start at Chicagoland Speedway in September, piloting the No. 30 Turner Motorsports Chevrolet to a 17th-place finish.
+A four-win ARCA Menards Series season in 2012 paved the way for his first career NASCAR Xfinity Series start in September at Chicagoland Speedway, piloting the No. 30 Turner Motorsports Chevrolet to a 17th-place finish.

 Todd Warshaw | NASCAR via Getty Images